-~~~ Algorithmic Trading: Does it Really Work? ~~~
+~~~ Algorithmic Trading - how it works ~~~

 Risk premium strategies

 The most often used method by professional algo traders.
 They accept a certain amount of risk in exchange for a certain amount of profit.
 The expected profit, of course, should exceed the risk.
 The algorithms often accumulate small frequent profits with a low, or ideally negligible, risk of a rare high loss.
 The most trivial example is buying and holding a stock with a high historical performance.
 Classical risk premium examples are options selling systems and mean-variance optimization.
 Algo trading systems that exploit volatility anomalies, such as grid traders, can also fall in that category.